nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 # From Ideas to Low-Fidelity Mock-ups and Testing

-Emma Tevaarwerk DeCosta and J. Alex Birdwell Ver.
-03 September 2020
+_Emma Tevaarwerk DeCosta and J. Alex Birdwell_

 Many students enter the engineering field because they enjoy math and science and want to solve real world problems.
 In addition, years of primary school shape first-year college students to be very good at studying for and taking written tests.
 This schooling often creates a mind well-honed at convergent thinking, a process in which the student determines and shares "the one correct answer" as quickly as possible.